-Writers benefit from spending time with peers in partnerships and small groups to generate ideas, test out ideas, get suggestions for revision, edit their work, and more.
-In writing, they need to be taught ways to communicate effectively and how to listen when a peer is speaking or sharing their writing.
+from spending time with peers in partnerships and small groups to deepen their understanding about text, clarify misunderstandings, and engage in social experiences around books.
+In reading, they need to communicate effectively and know how to listen when a peer is speaking.

-Writing About Reading-To write about reading-to hold onto ideas and develop those ideas in longer entries-connects to many writing goals.
+Writing About Reading-To write about reading-to hold on to ideas and develop those ideas in longer entries-connects to many writing goals.
 In order to write about reading, a reader needs to generate an idea, have some way to structure the writing, and be sure that the writing is focused on one idea.
 To write longer, the writer needs to elaborate on their thinking with details and support from the text.